Skip to main content

 Professional Visit Pass

-• Applicable to foreign artists, film workers, religious workers, government workers, students undergoing training, guest lecturers, or volunteers.
+• Applicable to specific categories such as foreign artists, film workers, religious workers, government workers, students undergoing training, guest lecturers, or volunteers, subject to current rules.

 Employment Pass

-Qualifications for the position, relevant work experience, minimum monthly salary requirements (varies by category).
+Qualifications for the position, relevant work experience, and minimum monthly salary requirements based on the current Employment Pass category.

 Temporary Employment Pass

-Conditions vary based on nationality, age, and category of work.
+Conditions vary based on nationality, age, sector, and category of work.

 Professional Visit Pass

-Temporary work with a foreign employer, specific categories of eligible work.
+Temporary work with a foreign employer, for specific categories of eligible work.

 Expatriate Post or Quota Approval

-• Employer applies for an Expatriate Post or quota approval from relevant authorities.
+• Employer applies for expatriate post or quota approval from the relevant authority, where required.

 Approval of Malaysia Work Permit